Sushi. Brie. A glass of Rose. There’s so much to avoid while pregnant – do you really need to keep away from caffeine, too?!

 Caffeine is a natural diuretic, meaning it pulls fluids and calcium from both you and baby and will keep you running to the bathroom (as if you aren't going enough already).
-Also, caffeine has zero nutritional value and can affect your mood, sleep schedule and iron absorption.
-It can prevent your body from optimally absorbing Iron.
+Also, caffeine has zero nutritional value and can affect your mood, sleep schedule and it can prevent your body from optimally absorbing Iron.

 One of the key ingredients in your prenatal vitamin is Iron – and for good reason.
 Iron helps make hemoglobin, a substance in red blood cells that transports oxygen throughout your body.
 During pregnancy, your body supplies blood and oxygen to your baby, so the demand for iron goes up to keep up with the increase in blood supply.
-So while you’re trying to give your body all the nutrients it needs – caffeine is working against you.
+So while you’re trying to give your body all the nutrients it needs, drinking caffeine while pregnant actually accomplishes the opposite.

 Can Coffee prevent you from conceiving?